Memorial Day White Mountain Ride

 Meetup: We will meet at Weston’s Beach on the Saco River (Rte.
-113 just West of downtown Fryeburg) at 8:30 am.
-Ride leaves nine-ish.
-Fryeburg is about 50 miles from Portland but figure an hour 15 minutes to an hour 30 to get there.
+113 just West of downtown Fryeburg) at 8:30 am; wheels roll at 9:00.
+Fryeburg is about 50 miles from Portland but figure 1:15-1:30 travel time.
 There is no fee to ride, but all riders must please check in at the SAG truck to sign the waiver and fill out your Rider Contact Info.
-Swimming feels great after the ride, so bring a towel and suit for a nice dip in the Saco river after the ride.
+Swimming feels great after the ride, so bring a towel and suit for a nice dip in the Saco river.

-Support: This ride will be only partially supported with a SAG vehicle carrying repair essentials, water/snacks, and the lunch you dutifully packed at home.
-Please mark your name and phone on any lunch containers or clothes you put on the truck and remember to pick them up at the end of ride.
+Support: The ride is partially supported with a SAG vehicle carrying repair essentials, water, snacks, and the lunch you dutifully packed at home.
+Please have your name and phone on anything you put on the truck and remember to pick it up at the end of ride.
 Cell phone reception in the White Mountains is pretty spotty, so it is best to be self sufficient and to come prepared for all contingencies.
-If you do decide to drop out of ride midway, however, be sure to communicate that with SAG or other riders.
+If you drop out of the ride at any time, be sure to communicate that with SAG or other riders.
 Telephone numbers will be provided.

-Rally points: There will be three regrouping stops so even slower riders can reconnect with main group.
-They are:
+Rally points: There will be three regrouping stops throughout the ride:

-- If riding Hurricane, take left at end of Hurricane Rd onto Rte 302.
-Rest area with bathrooms are on the right about 200 meters down
+- If riding Hurricane, take left at end of Hurricane Rd onto Rte 302; the rest area is on the right about 200 meters down

 - If taking the alternate route, rest area will be on the left just north of North Conway.

 - Pinkham Notch Info Center at top of Pinkhan Notch on the left.
-This is our longest regroup, and our lunch stop.
-Bathrooms and cafeteria available.
+This is our longest regroup and our lunch stop.
+Bathrooms and cafeteria are available.

 - Top of Evans Notch This is a stop at the side of the road with no facilities but a beautiful view.
 SAG wagon will have water, fruit and snacks to refuel.
 Mosquitoes live here, so it will be brief.
 The Basin Recreation Area is your reward at the bottom, complete with bathrooms and water.

-- Coming down Hurricane Mountain, which is narrow, extremely steep, and with very sharp switchbacks.
-Ride slowly and alternate your front and rear brakes so that your tires do not overheat, or even stop to let your rims cool down.
+- Coming down Hurricane Mountain Hurricane is narrow, steep, and has sharp switchbacks.
+Ride slowly and alternate your front and rear brakes, especially if you have rim brakes, so your tires don’t overheat, or even stop to let your rims cool down.

 - Railroad tracks just east of Gorham, NH on Rte.
 2. These are at an oblique angle to the road; be sure to slow down, alert others, and cross as close to 90° as possible.

-- Evans Notch has a very dangerous steep-right-then-left sweeping blind S-curve about a mile after you start descending.
-It is steeper and the curve sharper than they look and have caused a couple of crashes over the years, so exercise due care.
+- Evans Notch has a very dangerous and steep right-then-left sweeping blind S-curve about a mile after you start descending.
+The decline is steeper and the curve sharper than they look and have caused crashes over the years, so exercise due care.

 - Dress in Layers: weather is quite variable in the mountains and rain is common